mj-adendorff/mj-jobjack-ta/README.md

 ## To Run the Entire Project as a Container

 You can either pull the image from Dockerhub (easiest), or build the image and run it locally.
-Also the project was done on an M1 macbook and tested on an Raspberry PI, it's possible that some things might not work or have performance issues when running on x86 platform.

 #### From Dockerhub
 ```bash